-To determine whether this drop in ridership represents a reduction in wasteful spending, we consider whether prior authorization impeded patients' access to care.
+To determine whether the decline in ridership following prior authorization constitutes a reduction in wasteful spending, we consider the extent to which the regulation impeded patients' access to care.
 In this case, the sharp drop in ambulance rides following prior authorization could have made some patients more likely to miss dialysis sessions, increasing their risk of serious complications.
 Despite this possibility, we find no evidence that the regulatory change disrupted patients' care or led to worse downstream health outcomes, suggesting that prior authorization resulted in a more efficient use of Medicare's resources.
-We estimate that the federal government would have saved \$4.8 billion if it had required prior authorization in 2003, when it first criminally prosecuted ambulance fraud, rather than waiting until 2014.
+We estimate that the federal government would have saved \$4.8 billion if it had required prior authorization in 2003, when our data begin, rather than waiting until 2014.

-We conclude our paper by connecting our empirical results to prominent theories of enforcement and regulation to explain why litigation failed to reduce ambulance fraud while prior authorization succeeded.
+We conclude our paper by connecting our empirical results to prominent theories of enforcement and regulation to explain why prior authorization effectively reduced ambulance fraud while litigation did not.
 Most directly related are the models of Glaeser and Shleifer (2003) and Behrer et al. (2021) that consider the tradeoffs between regulation and litigation, though the idea that regulation may be a necessary complement to court enforcement was first considered at least a century ago (Wilson, 1913).

-Building on these theoretical insights, a large empirical literature has established that criminal behavior responds to various types of enforcement, like increased policing (e.g., Levitt, 1997), with more-recent results also showing the importance of regulatory reforms for securing property rights (Behrer et al., 2021).
+Building on these theoretical insights, a large empirical literature has established that criminal behavior responds to various types of enforcement, like increased policing (e.g., Levitt, 1997), with more-recent results also demonstrating the importance of regulatory reforms for securing property rights (Behrer et al., 2021).
 This prior work notwithstanding, the relative effectiveness of regulatory, criminal, and civil enforcement remains an open empirical question.
 In our setting, the most relevant factors that shift the balance in favor of regulation include the reluctance of prosecutors to hold impoverished and seriously ill patients liable for fraud, the difficulty of recovering payments from fly-by-night firms, the diffuse nature of the harm, the need for specialization among regulators, and the "bright line rules" of prior authorization that make it easy to enforce.

 Our empirical results also add to the literature on fraud and overbilling in Medicare.
-The seminal work of Silverman and Skinner (2004) and Dafny (2005) describes the incentives for hospitals to upcode inpatient care to receive larger reimbursements, while Esson (2021) finds that Medicare's rules for establishing medical necessity also lead to upcoding in emergency ambulance services.
-Fang and Gong (2017) continue this thread by estimating the time intensity of outpatient procedures to identify providers who bill for unrealistic hours.
-Similarly, Sanghavi et al. (2021) link emergency ambulance rides to hospital claims to identify "ghost rides" - rides that do not appear to be substantiated by a hospital visit - among all Medicare beneficiaries, estimating that they make up nearly 2% of ambulance transports nationwide, and O'Malley et al. (2021) find in their recent work that home health care fraud diffuses faster in cities where firms have more patients in common.
+The seminal work of Silverman and Skinner (2004) and Dafny (2005) lay out the incentives for hospitals to upcode inpatient care to receive larger reimbursements, while Esson (2021) finds that Medicare's rules for establishing medical necessity also lead to upcoding in emergency ambulance services.
+Others have developed ways to detect suspicious behavior in claims data, such as Fang and Gong (2017), who estimate the time intensity of outpatient procedures to identify providers who bill for an unrealistically large number of hours, Sanghavi et al. (2021), who link emergency ambulance rides to hospital claims to identify "ghost rides" - rides that do not appear to be substantiated by a hospital visit - among all Medicare beneficiaries, estimating that they make up nearly 2% of ambulance transports nationwide, and O'Malley et al. (2021), who find that home health care fraud diffuses faster in cities where firms have more patients in common.
 These studies have largely focused on the detection and incentives for fraud in specific contexts, however, which we extend by considering the mechanisms available to combat this type of illicit behavior.